haridarshan/opensearch-scout-driver-plus/README.md

 ];
 ```

-Each method of `Elastic\ScoutDriverPlus\Support\Query` factory creates a query builder for the respective type.
+Each method of `OpenSearch\ScoutDriverPlus\Support\Query` factory creates a query builder for the respective type.
 Available methods are listed below:

 * [bool](docs/compound-queries.md#boolean)